St. Petersburg Probate Attorney

-Welcome to the homepage of James W. Martin, P.A., a Florida wills, trusts and probate attorney who practices law in Tampa and St. Petersburg, Florida, and who is Board Certified in Real Estate Law by The Florida Bar Board of Legal Specialization, and who served six years on The Florida Bar Probate Rules Committee, and who wrote six volumes of legal forms books for West Publishing.
+Welcome to the homepage of James W. Martin, P.A., a Florida wills, trusts and probate attorney who practices law in St. Petersburg, Florida, and who is Board Certified in Real Estate Law by The Florida Bar Board of Legal Specialization, and who served six years on The Florida Bar Probate Rules Committee, and who wrote six volumes of legal forms books for West Publishing.
 With decades of legal experience, he holds the highest ratings on Martindale, Super Lawyers, Avvo, Lawyers.com, and Justia.
 In addition to his law practice, he shares his knowledge and skills as an Adjunct Professor of Law at Stetson University College of Law, and he has authored nationally-published law journal articles and law books.
 He invites you to explore his website to learn more about his legal services and how he can help you navigate your legal needs in Florida wills, trusts, and probate.

 “My goal in every probate case is to help my clients exercise their rights and perform their duties with as little risk as practical and as quickly as legally possible.”